MartinThoma/MartinThoma.github.io/_posts/2016-06-20-kalman-filter.md

 * $r_k^{(s)} \sim \mathcal{N(0, \Sigma_m)}$ with $\Sigma_m \in \mathbb{R}^{n_x \times n_x}$
   being Gaussian noise

-You can also make a model of your measurements.
+You can also make a model of your **measurements**.
 They should be some linear combination of the state with Gaussian noise $r_k^m$:

 $$z_k = H \cdot \mathbf{x}_k + r_k^{(m)}$$